The Square (2017 film): Plot

-Christian is interviewed by journalist Anne, struggling to explain museum parlance.
-Later, Christian is pulled into a confrontation at a pedestrian zone, after which he notices that his smartphone and wallet are missing, presumably stolen in a confidence trick.
+Christian is the curator of the X-Royal art museum in Stockholm, formerly the Royal Palace.
+He is interviewed by journalist Anne, struggling to explain museum parlance.
+Later, Christian is pulled into a confrontation at a pedestrian zone, after which he notices that his smartphone and wallet are missing, along with his cufflinks, presumably stolen in a confidence trick.
 Christian is able to track the position of his phone on his computer, which he and his assistant Michael trace to a large apartment block.

 They write a threatening anonymous letter demanding the return of the phone and wallet by depositing them at a nearby 7-Eleven.
-Christian throws a copy of the letter in each apartment mailbox that night.
+Christian puts a copy of the letter through each apartment mailbox that night.
 Several days later, a package for him is deposited at the store, containing the phone and the completely untouched wallet.

 Euphoric after the success of his plan, Christian goes to a party where he meets Anne again, before ending up in her apartment.
 After the two have sex, Anne offers to throw away a used condom but he steadfastly refuses to hand it over to her.
 They argue over the situation, as she believes he does not trust her to dispose of the semen rather than take it.
 Several days later, Anne meets Christian in the museum and states she is looking for more than casual sex.
 She asks him if he feels the same, but Christian is evasive.
 When Anne later tries to call him, he does not pick up the phone.

 The day after picking up the package, Christian is informed that a second one has arrived for him at the 7-Eleven.
 Suspicious, he sends Michael to pick it up.
 In the store, Michael is confronted by a young Arab boy who states that his parents believe that he is a thief because of the letter and demands that Christian apologizes to him and his family.
 Otherwise, the boy threatens to create "chaos" for him.